panter/catladder/docs/docs/deploy/CLOUD_RUN.md

 Steps:

 1. Change the catladder.ts config to use `google-cloud-run` as deploy type.
 Don't forget to alter all jobs as well.
-2. run `project-setup` in catladderc-li
+2. run `project-setup` in catladder-cli
 3. Push and make sure it works on your review-branch.
-Test it thouroughly
+Test it thoroughly
 4. Merge and create a release.
 Wait before you deploy to production.
-5. If you have cronjobs and background workers, you need to manually remove them from kubernetes because once you deploy the app to production, the new cronjobs and workers will start to operate as well.
+5. If you have cronjobs and background workers, you need to manually remove them from Kubernetes because once you deploy the app to production, the new cronjobs and workers will start to operate as well.
 6. Deploy it to production.
 Make sure it works correctly by accessing it via the cloud run url.
 If you have custom domains, you can already set them up, but don't change the DNS yet.
 7. Change the DNS to point the public prod domain to the custom domain (firebase) or load balancer.
-8. Once DNS is propagated (can take up to 24h), you can safely delete the old kubernetes namespace as no traffic should land there anymore.
+8. Once DNS is propagated (can take up to 24h), you can safely delete the old Kubernetes namespace as no traffic should land there any more.

 ### Considerations

 #### min instances and scaling behaviour

 Cloud run scales down to 0 when your app is not used.
-This is cost efficient, but lead to "cold starts" when someone access your app after a while.
+This is cost-efficient, but lead to "cold starts" when someone access your app after a while.
 A typical node app is not so fast with starting, so cold start is often too long for a user to wait.

 Having 0 min instances is therefore a recommended option for all non prod-apps.